Vintage 8-light brass plate ceiling lamp

 Description

-Vintage 8-point ceiling lamp made of brass plate with satin crystal palm leaf decorations that conceal the bulbs (E14).
+Vintage 8-point ceiling lamp made of brass plate with satin crystal palm leaf decorations that hide the bulbs (E14).
 Maximum light output 320 watts. circa 1980.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+There is currently a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
+Lion’s paws, eagle heads—these are common features in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an elegant antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for elegant antique pieces suitable for your interior.

 Attributes / Details